KitsuneYokai/bug-free-waffle/README.md

 - Maybe add a user page?

+## Notes

+replace 'import discord' in your quart.discord.client with 'import nextcord as discord'.
+Access it by pressing CRTL + Left click on the import in waffle.py (quart_discord) and click again on .client

 ## Endnote

-Wellllll,
+Well,
-If you have any idea (names included) for the project, let me know in discord.
+If you have any idea (names included) for the project, let me know in Discord.
 KitsuneYokai#7746

 **PYTHON TO THE MOON**